ALPHA-g-Experiment/alpha-g/postana/src/bin/alpha-g-copy/README.md

 # `alpha-g-copy`

 Make local copies of the MIDAS files from specific runs of the ALPHA-g experiment.
-Run the `alpha-g-copy -h` command to make sure you have installed the `alpha-g-postana` package and print help information.
+Run the `alpha-g-copy --help` command to make sure you have installed the `alpha-g-postana` package and print help information.

 ## Requirements